 The unique structure of the degree involves learning the basics in the first year, gaining project lab experience in the second and a professional work placement in the final year.

-Students on the BA (Hons) Applied Sciences curse will learn through a mix of workshops, practical sessions, tutorials, projects and guest lectures.
+Students on the BA (Hons) Applied Sciences course will learn through a mix of workshops, practical sessions, tutorials, projects and guest lectures.

 You will be assessed using a range of approaches depending on your module choice and year of study which could include laboratory reports of your own work; essays; in-class tests; oral presentations; research proposals and end of year examinations.